anchore/sbom-examples/README.md

 ### SBOM formats

 There are currently two popular SBOM formats in use.
-SPDX and CycloneDX.
+[SPDX](https://spdx.dev/) and [CycloneDX](https://cyclonedx.org/).
+Feel free to visit the websites for each format to better understand them.

+Rather than focus on one SBOM format, we encourage generating both SPDX and CycloneDX documents.
+By generating both formats, it allows SBOM consumers to use whichever format their tools support.

 ### Lifecycle of an SBOM

-While an SBOM is a static document, pinpointing what is in software when a scan was run, there are differet stages of development you can capture and compare an SBOM.
+While an SBOM is a static document, pinpointing what is in software when a scan was run, there are different stages of development you can capture and compare an SBOM.
 For example we could take a very simple view of breaking our development down into: source, build, and runtime.
 Each of these SBOMs will be different and contain different content.
-Each stage is important and should be captured.
+Each stage is important and should be captured and analyzed.

+These stages should be thought of only as examples.
+There is no definitive list of SBOM lifecycle stages yet.
+As SBOM usage evolves we will see new and different guidance on this topic.
+Check back in regularly as we will continue to update this site as the industry helps define how to create and use SBOMs.

 #### Source
 The source SBOM represents your application during development.
-This SBOM could contain development dependencies, development versions of open source packages.
+This SBOM could contain development dependencies, development versions of open source packages, and software needed to build an application.
 It might contain files that only exist in certain branches of your source management system.

-A source SBOM gives you the ability to understand if any of your dependencies are outdated (includeing development dependencies, these often get ignored).
+A source SBOM gives you the ability to understand if any of your dependencies are outdated (including development dependencies, these often get ignored).
 You can also use source SBOMs as a sort of time machine to look back to when a certain file or dependency was first added to the project.